Special

 to place the issues on record: Matewa

-Electricity transmission and Distribution Company (ZETDC)
+v Zimbabwe Electricity transmission and Distribution Company (ZETDC)

-and principles of Civil Actions ed
+HH304/13; Beck's Theory and Principles of Civil Actions ed 5 at

 By

 definition, pleadings must be concise and to the point.
-They must

-of literature guiding the drafting pleadings.
-I associate myself
+aid of literature guiding the drafting pleadings.

-& Ors
+v Mutasa & Ors

-HH 16/08 (unreported) that:-
+HH 16/08 (unreported) that:

 “Legal